matejsemancik/astral-visuals/README.md

 PostFX for Processing // can apply post-processing shaders
 ```

-If you set up everything correctly, you should be able to build the project using Gradle `build` task.
+If you've set up everything correctly, you should be able to build the project using Gradle `build` task.

 ```
 ./gradlew build